Loads of us are doing it now. But are we doing it well? Here are some great tips for working better from home

 One of our best tips for working better from home is also one of the prettiest ones!

-As with not slobbing out (above), to stay focused and motivated, it’s also important to keep your workspace tidy and pleasant to be in.
-Studies show that people who work in a cluttered environment usually have unrecognised stress and often feel overwhelmed by having to constantly search for stuff that should be neatly filed away.
+As with not slobbing out, to stay focused and motivated, keep your workspace tidy.
+It should be a pleasant place to be in.
+In fact, studies show that people who work in a cluttered environment usually have unrecognised stress.
+Consequently, they often feel overwhelmed by having to constantly search for stuff that should be neatly filed away.

-Be sure you regularly declutter your working area (click here for some tips) to make it more organised, and while you’re at it, why not buy yourself some gorgeous flowers so their scent wafts your way while you’re on your laptop?
+Be sure you regularly declutter your working area (click here for some tips).
+This will make it more organised.
+And while you’re at it, why not buy yourself some gorgeous flowers so their scent wafts your way while you’re on your laptop?

 A clean, organised, pleasant looking home office means you’ll be far more focused on the work than a mess!